Cog-Creators/Red-DiscordBot/docs/host-list.rst

  "Droplet".

 | `OVH <https://us.ovhcloud.com/vps/>`_ is a company focused on providing hosting
- and cloud services with locations in the Europe, North America and Asia Pacific.
+ and cloud services with locations in Europe, North America and Asia Pacific.

 | `Time4VPS <https://www.time4vps.eu/>`_ is a Lithuanian VPS provider mainly focused
  on lower cost.